 Books About the Death of a Friend

 - I Had a Friend Named Peter: Talking to Children About the Death of a Friend by Janice Cohn looks at the reactions and feelings of a child after a playmate is hit by a car.
-Having an adult work through this story with the child probably increases the effectiveness of this book.

 Books Dealing with the Loss of a Pet

 - Cat Heaven by Cynthia Rylant discusses where cats go after they die and all the fun things that the cat gets to do.
 This author also wrote a book about the death of a pet dog as well.
-These stories are appropriate for children 4 and older.
+These stories are appropriate for children four and older.

 Books for Very Young Children